Purpose of this policy

 - can pass through light clouds

-- varies in intensity across the year (highest in Victoria from September - April)
+- varies in intensity across the year (highest in Victoria from mid-August to the end of April)

 - peaks during school hours.